-It was June 2000 when our family doctor uttered the words that changed the course of our lives … “Mr. and Mrs. Carpenter your son Reese has autism.”
+It was June of 2000 that the doctor uttered those words that changed the course of our lives … “Mr. and Mrs. Carpenter your son Reese has autism.”
 Those words started a journey for my wife and I. Twenty years later, we have learned from family, educators, and therapists how to help our son be the best “Reese” he can be.
 So when we had a chance to pay it forward, we took it.

 After 38 years with a large South Florida company, Brett retired and started a non-profit called Children’s Health And Mentor Program (aka CHAMP).
 Angie followed in 2020.
 Our mission is simple and two fold.
 1-Provide FREE recreational activities for individuals with special needs.